mecsa/mecsa-st/README.md

 The objective of these protocols is to protect the reception of emails.

+***Update!***  The new version of mecsa-st released on 08/07/2021 contains the following changes:

+* Added IPv6 support to StartTLS tests

 ***Update!***  The new version of mecsa-st released on 01/07/2021 contains the following changes:

 * Checks that a domain supports SMTP TLS Reporting and checks the syntax of the relevant DNS record